FrançaisEnglishEspañolItalianoDeutschPortuguêsNederlandsPolski

 YoY is also the fairest comparison if your revenue has seasonal patterns (B2B tools often see slower sign-ups in August and December).
 Comparing December to November looks like a disaster.
 Comparing December to last December gives you the real trajectory.

-When to Use Each Revenue Growth Formula
+When to Use Each Revenue Growth Rate Formula

 The right formula depends on your stage and your audience.